Olajydo/Loan-Eligibility-and-Customer-Clustering/README.md

 Convert categorical variables into numerical format (e.g., Employment_Status).
 Split the dataset into features (X) and target variable (y).
 Model Building:
-Implement both XGBOOST AND RandomForestClassifier from the scikit-learn library using GridSearch parameters tuning.
+Implement both RandomForestClassifier and XGBoostClassifier from the scikit-learn and XGBoost libraries, respectively.
-Train the model using the training data to predict whether a loan should be approved.
+Used GridSearchCV to tune hyperparameters for both models.
 Model Evaluation:
-Evaluate the model’s performance using metrics like Accuracy, Precision, Recall, and F1-Score.
+Evaluate the model’s performance using metrics like Accuracy.
 ### 2. Customer Clustering:
 Data Preprocessing:
 Normalize the numerical data to ensure all features contribute equally to the clustering.